I love it when you guys read my mind.

 Don't have a food processor?
 Use the instructions for making dough by hand in my pie crust tutorial.

-Press the dough evenly with your fingers into a 9-inch tart pan or six mini tart pans, making sure the crust rises at least 1/4 inch above the edge of the rim.
+Press the dough evenly with your fingers into a 9-inch tart pan with removable bottom, making sure the crust rises at least 1/4 inch above the edge of the rim.
 Refrigerate for at least an hour.